Nagelfar/RestaurantKata/README.md

 The guest is simulated by the [customer application](./customer) and communicates via the following contracts with your services:

 - The customer itself exposes some endpoints described [here](services/Customer.yaml), which can be called by other systems
-- [Guest experience](services/GuestExperience.yaml), [Table Service](services/TableService.yaml) and [Billing](services/Billing.yaml) define contracts that are called by the customer
+- [Guest experience](services/GuestExperience.yaml), [Table Service](services/TableService.yaml) and [Billing](services/Billing.yaml) define contracts that are called by the customer application
 - a documentation about the service description files can be read in the following [readme](./services/Readme.md)
+- start with specifying the communication contracts between the actors
+- there are [`templates`](./templates/Readme.md) for a quick start available
 - focus on creating a runnable solution and make sure you understand the problem.
   We will iterate towards a better and more robust solution in the following parts of the exercise.

+### Challenges & Reflection

+- What are the concrete duties of an actor / a component?
+- How do the contract between these components look like?
+- How are they connected?
+- How many parallel requests can the system handle?
+- What about waiting times / SLAs for each actor?

 ### Call to Action

-So to summarize it again, the goals of the first part of the Kata are:
+To summarize it, the goals of the first part of the Kata are:

 - to learn about the actors, rules and connections of the restaurant, while
 - building a naive distributed system based on HTTP calls,